Obituary: James A. Earp Sr.

 James A. Earp Sr., known to all as Jim, was born in Wilkes County, North Carolina, on Feb.
 16, 1938.

-Jim is survived by his wife, Barbara D. Earp; sons, James Jr. and Marshall Earp; sister, Betty Holbrook; niece, Sherry Bell; and nephew, Nicholas Bell.
+Jim is survived by his wife, Barbara D. Earp; sons, James A. Earp Jr. and Marshall W. Earp.
+He was the proud grandfather of Alexandra Desiree, Isabella Rose Terra Boudreau, Rianne Hamilton, and five great-grandchildren.
+A sister, Betty Holbrook; niece, Sherry Bell; and nephew, Nicholas Bell.

-Funeral services to be held at Hampton Funeral Home, 240 S. Cortez St., Prescott, Arizona, at 10 a.m.
-Friday, Aug.
-23, 2019, with visitation one hour prior to service.
-Final Interment to take place at the National Memorial Cemetery of Arizona, Phoenix, Arizona, at 1:30 p.m.

 Information provided by survivors.